Computer Information Systems (CS)

 This course explores the design, selection, implementation and management of enterprise IT solutions.
 The focus is on applications and infrastructure and their fit with the business.
 Students learn frameworks and strategies for infrastructure management, system administration, content management, distributed computing, middleware, legacy system integration, system consolidation, software selection, total cost of ownership calculation, IT investment analysis, and emerging technologies.
 These topics are addressed both within and beyond the organization, with attention paid to managing risk and security within audit and compliance standards.
 Students also read current vendor and analyst publications and hone their ability to communicate technology architecture strategies concisely to a general business audience.

-CS 612 Web-Based Application Development (3 credits)
+CS 612 Cloud-Based Enterprise Applications (3 credits)

 Pre Req: CS 603 and Pre or Co-Req: CS605